 A secure WordPress website: our best practices

 One of the main reasons WordPress is considered insecure is its enormous market share.
-According to recent statistics, 63.3% of websites with a CMS run on WordPress.
-This means the platform is a large and attractive target for hackers and malefactors.
-A good metaphor to illustrate this is “shooting gravel”.
+According to recent statistics, 63.3% of websites with a CMS run on the open-source WordPress platform.
+This means it is a large and attractive target for hackers and malefactors.
+A good metaphor to illustrate this is a “scattergun approach”.
 Hackers generally are not looking for one specific target but try to hit a large number of sites, hoping some prove to be vulnerable.
 This contributes to the thought that a ‘WordPress website is not safe’.

 Thanks to WordPress’s large market share, the chances are higher that a random attempt by a hacker will hit a WordPress site.
 However, by applying a little protection to your website, you can avoid the vast majority of these attempts.
 In other words, if you properly secure and maintain your WordPress website, it becomes much harder for hackers to succeed.
 While the large number of WordPress sites makes it an attractive target, this does not mean your individual site is automatically vulnerable, as long as you take the right security measures.